toinetoine/Cockatrice/.github/PULL_REQUEST_TEMPLATE.md

 <!-- ADD A PREFIX TO YOUR PR TITLE & USE A SPEAKING AND MEANINGFUL TITLE
-e.g. "Cockatrice: Fix bug in chat log", "Oracle: Improve workflow", "Servatrice: Reduce memory usage", "Webatrice: Rework Login page" etc.
+Prepend the app your PR is about to change, please. e.g. "Cockatrice: Fix bug in chat log", "Oracle: Improve workflow", "Servatrice: Reduce memory usage", "Webatrice: Rework Login page" etc.

 If you change other surrounding parts in the project, use a suitable prefix as well, please.